1000+

 R.N. to B.S.
 Completion Program

-The BS program at Roberts Wesleyan College is designed to accommodate your lifestyle with an accelerated program that can be completed in as little as 12 months.
+The BS program at Roberts Wesleyan University is designed to accommodate your lifestyle with an accelerated program that can be completed in as little as 12 months.

 Nurses are required to work in complex and ever-changing environments.
 This program will enhance your clinical and professional competenices: